Fancy bone broth is so popular these days, and that’s exactly what you’ll get with this economical, easy-to-make pot of liquid gold!

 What about all the other vegetables?

 There are so many possibilities, and generally speaking, a small addition of certain vegetables may enhance flavor–while too much may overpower.
 Some of these “in between” veggies that come to mind are bell peppers and green beans.
-Herbs are much the same way; they can add lovely flavor, but err on less is more if not sure.
+Herbs are much the same way; they can add lovely flavor, but go with the less-is-more approach if not sure.

 Similarly, a starchy vegetable like corn won’t impact the flavor negatively, but it will make the stock cloudy.